 Anti-oxidants present in insulin plant helps to prevent and eliminate free radicals from the internal system.
 It also slows down the aging process of the internal organs.

-It also contains immunity boosting properties that strengthen immunity and improves resistance towards flu viruses and bacteria.
-It also cures sore throat and flu symptoms.
+It also contains immunity-boosting properties that strengthen immunity and improves resistance towards flu viruses and bacteria.
+It also cures a sore throat and flu symptoms.